Esri/data-collection-dotnet/docs/README.md

 ### Internationalization

 All of the buttons, prompts, and other text containing controls in the app are being populated from a `Resources.resx` file.
 This allows a developer to easily switch the language of the app by providing the equivalent of the resources file translated in their language.
 The app reads the resources and populates the text accordingly.

+> **Note**: UWP uses a `Resources.resw` file, which is updated to match the contents of `Resources.resx` automatically as part of the solution build process.

 Code below demonstrates retrieving text from resources when prompting the user to answer whether they are sure they want to discard edits performed: